SBU-Chen-Wiegart/XPDanalysis/README.md

 PeakAreaCalc_function.py

-    Extracted and revised the XPD area region of interest (ROI) calculation.
+    For XPD peak's area calculation for a selected q range (region of interest, ROI).